Carriers of \emph{Sargassum} and mechanism for coastal inundation in the Caribbean Sea: The carriers

 \begin{remark} Two observations that follow from numerical experimentation \citep{Andrade-etal-20} are in order.
 First, the boundaries of coherent material vortices revealed from geodesic detection are not only resisting stretching, but also are nearly diffusion resisting \citep{Haller-etal-18}.
 Second, a stretching (or diffusion) withstanding Lagrangian eddy over $[t,t']$ typically includes, at $t$, a local maximum of the \emph{Lagrangian-averaged vorticity deviation} (or \emph{LAVD}), defined by \citep{Haller-etal-16}

 where $\xi(\x,t)$ is the (vertical) vorticity of the fluid and $\bar{\xi}(t)$ is its average over the tracked fluid bulk. \end{remark}

 In Fig.\ \ref{fig:kukulkan} we illustrate the full evolution of \emph{Kukulkan} since its genesis by using the methodology devised by \citep{Andrade-etal-20}.
-Succinctly, this consists in repeatedly applying \emph{geodesic eddy detection} on the (altimetric) flow domain of definition, exhaustively searching the two-parameter space $(t_0,T)$.
-This way the genesis and the apocalypse of coherent Lagrangian vortices are framed, independent of any parameter presets.
+This consists in repeatedly applying \emph{geodesic eddy detection} on the (altimetric) flow domain of definition, exhaustively searching the two-parameter space $(t_0,T)$.
+More precisely, we roll the initial time instance $t_0$ over a time window covering the time interval of during which a vortex is expected to exist.
+For each $t_0$, we progress $T$ as long as the Lagrangian method successfully detects a coherent vortex.
+Thus, we obtain for each $t_0$ a life expectancy $T_{\max}(t_0)$, which is the maximum $T$ for which a Lagrangian simulation starting at $t_0$ successfully detected a coherent vortex.
+The expected results is a wedge-shaped $T_{\max}(t_0)$ distribution, indicating that all Lagrangian coherence assessments predict the breakdown consistently, independent of any parameter presets.
+Robust assessments of the birth and decease dates of the vortex are obtained by combining the results from running the algorithm in forward- and backward-time directions.
 The detection scheme is numerically implemented in the Julia package \href{https://github.com/CoherentStructures/CoherentStructures.jl}{\texttt{CoherentStructures.\allowbreak jl}} by \citep{Karrasch-Schilling-20} using the index theory for $p$-line fields \eqref{eq:p-line} developed in \citep{Karrasch-etal-14}.
 As revealed in Fig.\ \ref{fig:kukulkan}, \emph{Kukulkan} builds material coherence out of fully incoherent fluid (water) that penetrates through the Lesser Antilles passages from the Atlantic Ocean.
 This happens on 15/May/2017.

 \begin{remark} While it is beyond the scope of this paper to explain the process that leads to the birth of \emph{Kukulkan} and other eastern Caribbean Sea coherent Lagrangian eddies, this is certainly much more involved than the result of the squeezing of lens-like eddies (North Brazil Current rings) through gaps (Lesser Antilles passages) as envisioned by \citep{Simmons-Nof-02}.
 Moreover, while eastern Caribbean Sea eddies can carry traces of Amazon and Orinoco Rivers water properties and sediments \citep{vanderBoog-etal-19}, recent claims \citep{Huang-etal-21} on the role of ``SSH eddies'' in connecting the tropical Atlantic Ocean and the Gulf of Mexico are unfounded.
 Identified as regions instantaneously encircled by SSH level curves, SSH eddies do not possess material boundaries.
 Thus, they cannot hold and carry within fluid long distances as coherent Lagrangian eddies to make connectivity assessments.
 The two main issues with this type of Eulerian eddy detection, which is the de-facto detection method in oceanography, are 1) its lack of objectivity, which leads to many false positives and also negatives \citep{Beron-etal-15}, and, as discussed, 2) its lack of flow invariance. \end{remark}